7th International Workshop & Tutorial on

 Indexed Publishing

-All accepted papers will be published at ceur-ws.org (indexed by e.g. Google Scholar).
+All accepted papers will be published at ceur-ws.org, which is indexed, e.g., by Google Scholar.
 Reviews are double-blind; papers must not include information that reveal the authors' identities.

 CEUR Style